Satanic conspiracies and Brexiteers: inside a bizarre ‘academy’ for anti-abortion activists

-At the entrance to The Clarkson Academy was a dark, black and blue poster of a lightbulb.
+At the entrance to the Clarkson Academy in London was a dark poster in black and blue of a lightbulb.
 It looked, at first, like a corporate stock photo.
-Inside a London meeting room, I took a seat among a mostly white audience who cheered on Brexit and laughed about Extinction Rebellion, and listened intently to a former lobbyist share his insight into UK politics.
+Inside the meeting room, I took a seat among a mostly white audience who cheered on Brexit, laughed about Extinction Rebellion and listened intently to a former lobbyist share his insights into UK politics.

-Looking more closely, the filament in the lightbulb on the poster had been shaped in the outline of a fetus, illuminated in orange.
+Looking more closely at the poster, the filament in the lightbulb was shaped in the outline of a foetus, illuminated in orange.
 The men and women around me hadn’t assembled to talk about the EU or climate change.
 And the former lobbyist focused his speech on “blood sacrifices” and abortion and homosexuality as part of a “Satanic revolution”.

 Yes, you read that correctly.
-His exact words were “homosexual agenda is one front of the Satanic revolution.
+His exact words were “the homosexual agenda is one front of the Satanic revolution.
 Other fronts include abortion” – as well as supposed pushes to legalise cannibalism and paedophilia.
-Abortions are “ritual child sacrifices”, he continued, claiming that Satanists conduct ritual abortions in (unnamed) “high profile” facilities in the US, including women who sway while chanting “our bodies, ourselves”.
+Abortions are “ritual child sacrifices”, he continued, claiming that Satanists conduct ritual abortions in (unnamed) “high-profile” facilities in the US, where women sway while chanting “our bodies, ourselves”.

 It was, by far, one of the most bizarre events I’ve attended.
 But I wasn’t the organisers’ target audience.
 I’m a journalist who writes about women’s and LGBTIQ rights.
-I enrolled in this ‘academy’ to get a closer look at the movement behind recent protests targeting a prominent pro-choice MP, Stella Creasy, who has filed a harassment claim with police.
+I enrolled in this ‘academy’ to get a closer look at the movement behind recent protests targeting a prominent pro-choice politician, Stella Creasy, the Labour MP for Walthamstow in north-east London.
+Creasy has filed a harassment claim with police.

-The group behind the event is the Centre for Bio-Ethical Reform UK.
+The group behind the event is the Centre for Bio-Ethical Reform UK (CBR-UK).
 It recently hit the headlines after posting billboards featuring graphic imagery near Creasy’s constituency office.
-Its #StopStella campaign has specifically targeted the pregnant MP over her role in liberalising the law in Northern Ireland, where abortion had been banned since 1861.
+Its #StopStella campaign has specifically targeted the pregnant MP over her role in liberalising the law in Northern Ireland, where abortion was banned in 1861.

-Also known by its acronym CBR-UK, the group is a branch of a US organisation that is best known for public protests with placards bearing graphic and distressing images, including at universities and outside clinics.
-During the two-day training in London this month, participants were taught how to justify such tactics, and respond to critics.
+CBR-UK is a branch of a US organisation that is best known for mounting public protests with placards bearing graphic and distressing anti-abortion images, including at universities and outside clinics.
+During the two-day training in London this month, participants were taught how to justify such tactics, and how to respond to critics.

 The attendees were mostly white, with some teenagers chatting to pensioners, and some hipster beards and leopard print mingling with the more soberly dressed.
-Another notable mixture was that of anti-EU heckling, comments mocking climate change activism, and anti-LGBTIQ rhetoric along with these groups’ better-known, anti-abortion activism.
+Another notable mixture, alongside the group’s anti-abortion activism, was that of anti-EU heckling, comments mocking climate change activism, and anti-LGBTIQ rhetoric.

 The founder of CBR-UK, Andy Stephenson, was the first speaker.
 He kicked off the day by introducing a deeply upsetting video featuring graphic footage – and said that the “real misogyny” is believing that “vulnerable women” should not see such distressing images.
 It was one of several bogus justifications offered for anti-abortion intimidation tactics.

 While a lobbyist, Wong had an office in the House of Commons for 16 years.
-He’s currently a director of CBR-UK, and is a former director of another anti-abortion group, the Society for the Protection of Unborn Children (SPUC).
+He is currently a director of CBR-UK, and a former director of another anti-abortion group, the Society for the Protection of Unborn Children (SPUC).
 What he suggested – that sexual and reproductive rights progress is actually the result of Satanic machinations – was extreme.

 But it wasn’t original.
-This is a well-worn conspiracy theory that claims Satanists, including those in powerful political positions, ritually abuse adults and children to increase the devil’s power and impose an anti-Christian agenda on society.
+This is a well-worn conspiracy theory, which claims that Satanists, including those in powerful political positions, ritually abuse adults and children to increase the devil’s power and impose an anti-Christian agenda on society.
 Wong said UK abortion rates are linked to high-profile Satanists who aim to “undermine and transform society”.

 He accused former prime minister Edward Heath of being involved in ritual Satanic abuse, and prompted heckling and boos from his apparently pro-Brexit audience after referencing Heath’s role in bringing the UK into the EU in the first place.
 Jimmy Savile was also a Satanist, he added, but this was covered up by high-profile, Satanist media editors.